 I use USB foot pedal by Infinity, it works with every computer and software I have.
 It’s responsive, versatile, and well priced.

 5) A Comfortable Chair

 Everybody and every body is different, so you’ll need to find a chair that gives you neck, back & lumbar support.
 The mid-back office chair is a reasonably priced and very comfortable chair.

-To sum it up you need six pieces of equipment to transcribe, with many people already having a computer, headphones, and a comfortable chair.
-The 3 additional items are well worth the investment: An ergonomic keyboard, transcription software, and a foot pedal.
-Also since you are a self-employed transcriber these items are all tax deductible.
-Including these tax benefits it’s well worth buying a dedicated computer, headphones, and office chair, even if you already own them.
+To sum it up you need fives pieces of equipment to transcribe at-home, with many people already owning headphones, and a comfortable chair, the 3 additional items are well worth the investment: An ergonomic keyboard, transcription software, and a foot pedal.
+Also, since you are a self-employed transcriber these items are all tax deductible.
+Including these tax benefits, it’s well worth buying a dedicated headphones, office chair, and computer even if you already own them.

 Once you have this equipment you’re ready to get started.
 Now you need to find transcription work, which can be very difficult particularly in today’s ultra-competitive global environment.
 I will discuss how to get transcription work in a future article.
 For now I wish everyone good lucky & happy transcribing!